top of page

 What are the O’Neill’s COVID-19 policies?
 Is there a vaccine requirement?

 The O'Neill requires all participants of the Junior Cabaret Fellows program to show proof of a negative PCR or rapid antigen COVID-19 test taken within 24 hours before arriving at the O'Neill campus for the first day of rehearsal.
-The O'Neill also follows CDC guidelines by highly recommending everyone ages 6 months and older receive an updated 2024-2025 COVID-19 vaccine to protect against the potentially serious outcomes of COVID-19.
-While this is not a requirement to participate in the Junior Cabaret Fellows program, it is strongly encouraged to protect yourself and others against COVID-19.

 If I'm selected to be a Junior Fellow, will the O'Neill provide housing?

-Limited housing is available upon request, depending on availability, to Fellows from outside of the Connecticut area.
-If housing is provided, a parent or guardian must also reside in housing for the duration of the fellows program.
+Limited housing is available upon request, depending on availability, to Junior Cabaret Fellows from outside of the Connecticut area.
+If housing is provided, a parent or guardian must also reside in housing for the duration of the program.
 Those receiving housing will be provided with dormitory-style housing in double or single rooms.
 All rooms include beds, desks, dressers, and closets.
 Community bathrooms, private bathrooms, and shower rooms are available.

 Are meals provided?
 And can dietary restrictions be accommodated?